 For example, you could choose a warm white as your base colour.
 Then by adding furniture and artworks in contrasting colours, the room comes together in a simple, classic way.

 Using a monochromatic colour palette means that there is less for your brain to understand and process, and you can include feature pieces that add a wow factor to any interior design project, either residential or commercial.
 A base colour approach means that you can focus your space’s best elements.

 We often recommend using a single base colour interior design approach for rooms that should be calming – bedrooms, medical waiting rooms and home offices for example.

 You may notice that many commercial health retreats or spas employ a monochromatic approach based on their branding, and they have done this on purpose.
 The customer can relax being surrounded by a single tone that relates directly to the branding of the business, creating a specific experience for them.
-This wellness centre for example uses dark earthy tones as the base, with highlight colours to add interest.

 It’s not all about flat areas of colour though.